torvalds/linux/Documentation/scsi/scsi_fc_transport.rst

      vport_disable:                                             Write_Only
        When written with a "1", will transition the vport to a disabled. state.
-The vport will still be instantiated with the Linux kernel, but it will not be active on the FC link.
+The vport will still be instantiated with the GNU/Linux kernel, but it will not be active on the FC link.
        When written with a "0", will enable the vport.